-The Company is currently managed by a four-member board of directors.
-All of the Company's current directors are "independent" as that term is defined under the rules of The NASDAQ Stock Market.
+The Company is currently managed by a seven-member board of directors.
+All of the Company's current directors except Mr. Roberts and Mr. Yeh are "independent" as that term is defined under the rules of The NASDAQ Stock Market.